silnrsi/font-lateef/documentation/source/productsite/resources.md

 ## Requirements

-This font is supported by all major operating systems (macOS, Windows, Linux-based, iOS, and Android), however the extent of that support depends on the individual OS and application.
+These fonts are supported by all major operating systems (macOS, Windows, Linux-based, iOS, and Android), however the extent of that support depends on the individual OS and application.
 ## Installation

-Install the font by decompressing the .zip archive and installing the font using the standard font installation process for .ttf (TrueType/OpenType) fonts for your platform.
+Install the fonts by decompressing the .zip archive and installing the fonts using the standard font installation process for .ttf (TrueType/OpenType) fonts for your platform.
 For additional tips see the help page on [Font installation](https://software.sil.org/fonts/installation).

 ## Keyboarding and character set support